Petersham RUFC: Subbies: 1919–1945

-The re-establishment of New South Wales rugby in 1919 saw the New South Wales Rugby Union establish a new combined competition.
-Petersham rapidly rose to prominence, being promoted to First Grade in 1922.
-Unfortunately the club's only flirtation with senior rugby was anything but auspicious, with its only two competition points coming from a final round forfeit by Sydney University Football Club.
-Consequently, Petersham was dropped to Third Grade, which they immediately won, and were subsequently reinstated to the Reserve Grade B competition.
+The Petersham club officially returned in 1923, entering and winning the Third Grade competition.
+While a Petersham team appears in the 1922 first grade competition, this was the 1900 founded Newtown District RUFC playing in their royal blue jerseys under the re-branded name of the Petersham District RUFC (in what became its final season as the NSWRU redistributed its area to other district clubs).

+Following the 1923 premiership victory Petersham were elevated to the Reserve Grade B competition.
 The Kentwell Cup had been presented to the winners of this competition for the first time the previous year, and so began Petersham's long association with that coveted trophy.

 In 1929, the New South Wales Rugby Union split its competition in two, forming separate District and Non-District competitions.
 Petersham stayed with the Non-District competition, which was reconstituted in 1933 as the Metropolitan Sub-District Rugby Union.
 In 1934 Petersham won the Kentwell Cup for the first time, defeating Roseville in the grand final.
 At this time the New South Wales Rugby Union was looking fill a vacancy in the District competition, and so dominant were the Petersham and Roseville clubs that it was decided whichever of them won the Kentwell Cup in 1935 should be promoted forthwith.
 Needless to say the pair met in the grand final once more, but this time Roseville took the honours.
 They subsequently merged with Chatswood and Gordon to form the Gordon District Rugby Club.
 Petersham remained in Subbies.